-- understand the policy-making process in South Africa and develop sensitivity for the role of the public manager in the policy-making process; - understand the policy levels and role-players in policy making; - analyse the impact of policy implementation on society; - convert public policy into programmes and projects for implementation; - understand project management in the public sector and apply the basic principles; - explain and evaluate the public planning process (aim / missions / goals / strategies understand and interpret the necessity for organisational analyses in terms of capacity, resources and infrastructure in order to plan effectively.
+- understand the policy-making process in South Africa and develop sensitivity for the role of the public manager in the policy-making process; - understand the policy levels and role-players in policy making; - analyse the impact of policy implementation on society; - convert public policy into programmes and projects for implementation; - understand project management in the public sector and apply the basic principles: - explain and evaluate the public planning process (aim / missions / goals / strategies / procedures / policy, etc.) that enables the manager to govern in a changing environment; and - understand and interpret the necessity for organisational analyses in terms of capacity, resources and infrastructure in order to plan effectively.